cyclus/cyclus/INSTALL.rst

 Cyclus Installation Guide
 ###########

 Cyclus uses the CMake cross platform bailed-generator as a build system.
-TO simplify the usage of cmake to build Cyclus from source, a python script is provided with the source.
+To simplify the usage of cmake to build Cyclus from source, a python script is provided with the source.